Liquid Ventilation and Water Immersion

-By completely immersing a man in a physiological water solution within a non expandable, rigid container, the increased fluid pressure developed within the cardiovascular system during acceleration is approximately balanced or even cancelled out by the gradient of pressure developed in the liquid tank outside the body.
-At the same time, water immersion augments tolerance to acceleration as the acceleration forces are equally distributed over the surface of the submerged body.
+By completely immerging a man in a physiological water solution within a non expandable, rigid container, the increased fluid pressure developed within the cardiovascular system during acceleration is approximately balanced or even cancelled out by the gradient of pressure developed in the liquid tank outside the body.
+At the same time, water immersion increases tolerance to acceleration as the acceleration forces are equally distributed over the surface of the submerged body.
 This abruptly reduces the magnitude of localised forces and a homogenous hydrostatic response of the whole body is induced, with evident benefits for blood and lymphatic circulation.
 The limiting factor is the presence of air in the lungs.
-Once under acceleration, the immersed subject experencies an augment on external pressure, which will casue squeezing effects on his chest, until all the air present in his lungs is removed.
+Once under acceleration, the immersed subject experiences an augment on external pressure, which will casue squeezing effects on his chest, until all the air present in his lungs is removed.
 This fact limits the applicability of the technique to a sustainable acceleration of 24 G.

-In order to overcome the limit and reach the real potentials hided in water immersion, it is possible to fill the user lungs with a fluid.
-In this way there won't be squeezing effects.
+In order to overcome the limit and reach the real potentials hided in water immersion, it is possible to fill the user’s lungs with a fluid.
+In this way there won’t be squeezing effects.
 The problem, then, is: how is it possible to breath with liquid filled lungs?
-The answer came from the filed of clinical lung therapy.
+The answer came from the field of clinical lung therapy.
 Here, the use of perfluorocarbon for liquid ventilation was longer studied, demonstrating the feasability and safeness of the concept.